KDE/krita/plugins/python/comics_project_management_tools/README.md

             4. have acbf_textclass read from the desc.
     - Jump: proly not gonna support this.
     - text url anchors: only used for references.
     - Font embedding: spec is super vague about this.
+(Not possible with QT)